Kitchen Faucets 101

-How to install a kitchen faucet is neither too easy not too difficult.
+How to install a kitchen faucet is neither too easy nor too difficult.
 If you know the basics of home plumbing, you can do it yourself.
 You will also need some essential home tools.
-If you are planning to install a faucet in a new sink, it is quite easy as compared to installing a faucet in an exiting sink.
+If you are planning to install a faucet in a new sink, it is quite easy as compared to installing a faucet in an existing sink.

 Installing a faucet into a new sink is simple because you can do it before setting the sink in place.
 You get full access to all parts of the faucet.
 The most difficult part is to get access to the mounting nuts which are quite hard to reach.
 But with a new sink, it is quite easy.

 On the other hand, replacing a faucet in an existing sink can be hard and a challenge.
 Getting access to all parts of the faucet gets difficult, especially parts under the sink.
 You may have to lie on your back and work with the water supply pipes to get access to the mounting nuts to secure the faucet.

 A plumbing tool called basin wrench can be of great help in the installation of a faucet.
 It helps you extend your reach to difficult areas of the sink.

 How to Install a Kitchen Faucet: Step-By-Step Plumbing Guide

 1) First of all, read and follow the manufacturer’s installation instructions.
 Some of the new faucets need some assembly you can mount the faucet to the sink.
 Follow the manufacturer’s directions.

 2) If the faucets packaging included a rubber gasket, insert it between the base plate of the faucet and the sink top to create a watertight seal.
 In case there is no gasket, you may have to pack the cavity of the faucet with plumber’s putty.
 Now you can insert the faucet body through the holes in the sink top.
 Thread the mounting nuts onto the faucet shafts.
 Center the threaded shafts in the sink’s holes and tighten the nuts firmly.